 | Watch slow-motion videos |

-I recorded a lab tour video for ASU SESE's new students, since they can't visit labs in person
+I recorded a lab tour video for ASU SESE's new students,

 | Visit the EPIC lab |